Gymnasiast/OpenRCT2-winxp/README.md

 ## Debian/Ubuntu

 On Debian or Ubuntu, mingw-w64 comes with support for two different threading models: win32 and posix.
-The C++ thread library only works with the posix threading model, though win32 is selected by defaut.
+The C++ thread library only works with the posix threading model, though win32 is selected by default.
 To fix this, run `sudo update-alternatives --config i686-w64-mingw32-gcc` and `sudo update-alternatives --config i686-w64-mingw32-g++`, and select the option with the `-posix` suffix.